redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

                     build procedure (compile) of the software.
 ``%install``        Command or series of commands used to actually install the
                     various artifacts into a resulting location in the FHS.
-                    Something to note is that this is done withing the relative context of the ``%buildroot`` (more on that later).
+                    Something to note is that this is done within the relative context of the ``%buildroot`` (more on that later).
 ``%check``          Command or series of commands to "test" the software.
 This
                     is normally things such as unit tests.